AlgosEng-6w/AlgosEng-6w/README.md

 ## About me
-- 💻 Machine Learning, Operating Systems for Beginners
+- 💻 Beginners in machine learning and operating systems
 - 🏫 In college study
-- 📶 Plan to learn Linux operating system

 Hello!
-I'm AlgosEng!
+I'm AlgosEng-6w!
 A rookie who wants to become a big boss ~
-I have been walking on the Internet for almost 1 years~
-I am not talented, but I am willing to improve together with everyone.
-Welcome to make friends with me
+Everything has a season, and we can all bloom whenever it's our time ~ Welcome to make friends with me